 We aren’t as forgiving to other adults or to ourselves.
 When we see an adult with headphones muttering to himself, we think it’s the effect of some kind of medication he’s taking.
 Then we walk a few paces away, you know, just to be sure.

-And on that note, we ask the all-important question: what can adult language learners do in order to effectively learn a new language?
+So on that note, we ask the all-important question: What can adult language learners do in order to effectively learn a new language?

-Let’s look at some of the newest research and how we can apply that to our own studies.
+Let’s look at some of the research and how we can apply it to our own studies.

-Your brain, with its awesome processing power, can handle any language you throw its way.
+Your brain can handle any language you throw its way.
 The potential is there.
-There’s just some things hindering you from harnessing that full potential.
+There’s just some obstacles hindering you from harnessing that full potential.

-They’re child-like that way, not easily embarrassed.
+They’re child-like in this way, not easily embarrassed.
 Or they get over it fast.
-They’re not afraid to try saying new words and phrases they’ve just learned, even when they know the pronunciation’s far from perfect.
+They’re not afraid to try saying new words and phrases they’ve just learned, even when they know their pronunciation is far from perfect.

 In a classroom setting, extroverts raise their hands more.
 They participate in class and ask the question that’s on everybody’s mind.

-One of the most linguistically extroverted people I have ever seen would be Benny Lewis of the blog “Fluent in 3 Months.”
-He goes to different countries, immersing himself in the language and culture, talking to native speakers.
+One of the most linguistically extroverted people I have ever seen would be Benny Lewis of “Fluent in 3 Months,” who is fluent in at least seven languages.
+He goes to different countries, immersing himself in the language and culture while—and this is the key—talking to native speakers.

 People who start off as complete strangers eventually become his friends.
-He’s the guy whose learning philosophy is to make the most mistakes as often as possible.
-He’ll tell you to start talking in the target language on the very first day of training.
+His learning philosophy is to make many mistakes, as often as possible.
+He’ll tell you to start talking in the target language on the very first day of learning.

-Take a page from the best language learners and put yourself out there.
 Remember when I told you earlier that adults have become masters of making themselves safe?
-This becomes mirrored in the way they choose to learn the language.
-Often, they use methods and materials that are too passive and too safe.
-They just read and re-read textbooks, not once opening their mouths.
-But speaking is different from reading and learning the grammar rules, you need to speak it as often and as many times as possible, no matter how awkward you look and feel.
+This is often mirrored in the way they choose to learn a language.
+Many times, they use methods and materials that are too passive and too safe.
+They read and re-read textbooks, not once opening their mouths.

-Put yourself out there.
-Seek out native speakers whether online or in person.
-Book a teacher or a tutor who you pay to actually listen to your booboo’s and patiently lead you to the correct pronunciation and usage.
-Verbling and Verbal Planet have rosters of tutors and teachers you can search and sort according to rates, reviews and availability.
+- Learn with a professional.
+Seek out native-speaking teachers, whether online or in person.
+Book a teacher or a tutor to listen to your booboo’s and patiently lead you to the correct pronunciation and usage.

-If you don’t want that, there are language exchange sites like My Language Exchange and Conversation Exchange.
-Or you can try a language exchange app like Bilingua and Hello Talk where you can trade language tips with users who are seeking to learn your language and help learn each other out.
-It’s free!
+- Find a language exchange partner.
+There are sites such as My Language Exchange and Conversation Exchange, and apps like Bilingua, Hello Talk and others where you can chat and trade language tips with users who are seeking to learn your language.

 Take risks, because that’s at the core of learning a new language.
 Be a child again, all the naysayers be damned.